Remarks on Legendrian Self-Linking: Introduction

 We also require a few facts about Legendrian knots.
 By definition, ${C \subset \BR^3}$ is Legendrian when the tangent line ${T_pC}$ at any point ${p\in C}$ lies in the contact plane $H_p$ at that point.
 Equivalently, the pullback of $\kappa$ to $C$ vanishes,

 or in terms of a parametrization ${X:S^1\to\BR^3}$,

 Any smooth knot admits a Legendrian representative, so the theory of Legendrian knots is extremely rich.
 Moreover, equivalence by Legendrian isotopy, ie.~continuous isotopy through a family of Legendrian knots, strictly refines the usual topological equivalence.
-A given topological knot may admit infinitely-many inequivalent Legendrian representatives.
+A given topological knot has infinitely-many inequivalent Legendrian representatives.

 Unlike topological knots, Legendrian knots have canonical plane projections.
 For this reason, Legendrian knots behave in many ways like plane curves.
 Our interest lies in the so-called Lagrangian projection to the $xy$-plane,